-This announcement means that there are only four reasons for people in these areas to leave their homes during this time: shopping for food and essential items; care and caregiving; daily exercise; and work and study — if you can’t do it from home.
-Businesses will also be required to return to Stage 3 restrictions, which means restaurants and cafes will need to return to takeaway and delivery services only.
+This announcement means that there are only four reasons for Victorians to leave their homes during this time: shopping for food and essential items; care and caregiving; daily exercise; and work — if you can’t do it from home.
+Businesses will also be under restrictions, which means restaurants and cafes will need return to takeaway and delivery services only.

 Considering these reinstated restrictions, while Fed Square remains open as a thoroughfare we encourage anyone who can stay at home to stay at home.

 Fed Square will continue to monitor this situation and provide further updates in coming days.

 For a continually updated list of events affected, see here:

 Details on our COVID-Safe Plan can be found here.